laravel-ja/ja-docs-8.x/original-en/upgrade.md

     class RouteServiceProvider extends ServiceProvider
     {
         /**
+         * The path to the "home" route for your application.
+         *
+         * This is used by Laravel authentication to redirect users after login.
+         *
+         * @var string
+         */
+        public const HOME = '/home';

+        /**
-         * This namespace is applied to your controller routes.
+         * If specified, this namespace is automatically applied to your controller routes.
          *
          * In addition, it is set as the URL generator's root namespace.
          *